weiping-playnext/Zenject/Documentation/Signals.md

 ## Signals

+NOTE: If you are upgrading from zenject 5.x and want to continue using that version of signals, you can find a zenject-6 compatible version of that [here](https://github.com/svermeulen/ZenjectSignalsOld).
+So to use that, just import zenject and make sure to uncheck the `OptionalExtras/Signals` folder, and then add the `ZenjectSignalsOld` folder to your project.

 ## <a id="theory"></a>Motivation / Theory

 Given two classes A and B that need to communicate, your options are usually: